fahmidur/systools/README.md

 Set or get the backlight value via sysfs.

 **Usage Case**: You just installed minimalistic linux distribution, you do not have X installed, and your screen is too bright or too dark.
+Known only to work on my dell XPS.
+Use at your own discretion.